 Food lovers can find almost anything here.
 There are good restaurants serving Thai, Western, and seafood specialties.
 In addition, you can enjoy the nightlife from the many restaurants and bars operating along the beach.

 3. Lamai beach

-Another recommended Koh Samui beach is Lamai Beach: Calmer than Chaweng, but also very touristic.
+Another Koh Samui attraction that I recommend is Lamai Beach: Calmer than Chaweng, but also very touristic.
 It offers a beautiful headland with transparent and crystalline waters.
 Still, it should be noted that some parts of the beach have rocks.
 In fact, it is here where, by the sea, you can see the famous Grandfather and Grandmother rocks, which are reminiscent of the genital parts.

 Around the beach, you can stay in some of its luxurious resorts or enjoy the cuisine of Koh Samui in one of its restaurants.
-This beach is also close to the airport since if you want to take the opportunity to go to the beach before leaving the island, Lamai beach is a good option
+And being close to the airport, I found this beach to be the best option to go before leaving the island.

 4. The rocks of Hin Ta and Hin Yai (Grandfather and Grandmother Rocks)

-This attraction has become famous all over the world.
+This is among the Koh Samui tourist attractions that have become famous all over the world.
 Many tourists head to Koh Samui specifically to see the outlandish cliffs and take pictures of this place.
 Why?
 The Grandmother and Grandfather are two rocks of an unusual shape that resembles that of male and female genitals.